CafeVariomeUoL/EPND/README.md

 > **HTTP Request Method : POST**

-/individuals endpoint returns the **__maximum value of individuals within a specified range__** from a resource.
+[/individuals](#-individuals-endpoint) endpoint returns the **__maximum value of individuals within a specified range__** from a RD resource.
 Filters are provided as a part of the body while using a HTTP POST request to query resources.

 Please **do not use HTTP GET method** to query the individuals endpoint, as it is **not permitted** per this specification, and will result in a 403 error response.